≡ Menu

 It should also be…

-Noted that not all of the French Bulldogs health issues are related to the size of his or her head.
+Noted that not all of the French Bulldog’s health issues are related to the size of their head.
 You see, these guys may also suffer from

 And entropian!

-Needless to say, if you are thinking about purchasing a French Bulldog puppy or better yet adopting a French Bulldog rescue dog, you ought to take a moment and see what it might cost you to also purchase a pet insurance policy on him or her.
+So, needless to say, if you are thinking about purchasing a French Bulldog puppy or, better yet, adopting a French Bulldog rescue dog, you ought to take a moment and see what it might cost you to purchase a pet insurance policy on them.
+This way, if anything is happy to your little “cuti,e” you won’t be on the “hook” for 100% of their medical bills.

-For more information about who we currently “feel” is offering the “best” pet insurance policies in the industry right now, we would strongly encourage you to check out our Top 10 Best Pet Insurance Companies article.
+For more information about who we currently “feel” is offering the “best” pet insurance policies in the industry, we strongly encourage you to check out our Top 10 Best Pet Insurance Companies article.

 i hate it. i have a frenchi at home and she is purfect.